An optimal lower bound for the low density Fermi gas in three dimensions: Main results

-Under the same assumptions as above, it holds \end{theorem} \begin{remark}[Hard core interaction] It is interesting to extend the energy density asymptotics discussed in Theorem \ref{thm: optimal lw bd} to the hard core potential $V_{\mathrm{hc}}$, i.e,
+\begin{remark}[Hard core interaction] It is interesting to extend the energy density asymptotics discussed in Theorem \ref{thm: optimal lw bd} to the hard core potential $V_{\mathrm{hc}}$, i.e,

 This type of interaction potential is indeed included in the analysis in \cite{LSS}.
 Following the approximation techniques in \cite[Lemma 3.3, Remark 3.4]{FS2}, the hard-core potential $V_{\mathrm{hc}}$ can be approximated using integrable $L^1$ interaction potentials.
-By employing these approximations, the proof of Theorem \ref{thm: optimal lw bd} can be adapted to handle interactions of the form given by \eqref{eq: hc int}.
+By employing these approximations, the proof of Theorem \ref{thm: optimal lw bd} can be adapted (only at the level of a lower bound) to handle interactions of the form given by \eqref{eq: hc int}.
 However, it is important to note that in this case, we do not obtain an optimal lower bound. \end{remark}